affectioned/fragment-username-scraper/readme.md

 ## How to Obtain `stel_ssid`

-1. Open your browser and log in to the Fragment marketplace.
+1. Open your browser go to the Fragment marketplace.
 2. Use the "Private Window" or "Incognito Mode."
 3. Open the developer tools (usually accessible with `F12` or `Ctrl+Shift+I`).
 4. Navigate to the "Network" tab.